White-label Refresh Healthcare Ongoing partnership

 Results

-The outcome, restated plainly: the agency’s homepage redesign was built on staging, QA’d, promoted to production, and followed by a set of small change requests — all closed individually through Site Checker pre-ticket-close QA and agency sign-off across 83 calendar days.
+Boiled down: we built the agency’s homepage redesign on staging, QA’d it, promoted it to production, and followed with a set of small change requests — all closed individually through Site Checker pre-ticket-close QA and agency sign-off across 83 calendar days.

 Process